gyzerok/adrenaline/README.md

 ### GraphQL schema

-In order to make things workinng you need to declare schema with one little addition.
+In order to make things work you need to declare schema with one little addition.
 For all `resolve` function you need to declare behaviour for the client-side.
 One possible solution for this is to set global `__CLIENT__` variable and use it inside resolve functions.

 With an example below it might looks like the following:
 ```javascript